032- Red Mess

 Letters traveled across the Atlantic between my grandmother and her German cousins.
 She sent them packages with food.
 She worried about them.
 My grownups weren’t happy.
 My mother was often tight lipped.
 When we traveled, the trains and stations were filled with soldiers and sailors.
 I grew up feeling the thrilling patriotism of a nation courageously united against evil and unnamed, unexpressed fear.
 Nameless fear.

 In my earliest years, I knew that people were hurting and dying and bad things were happening.
-I grew up sensing horror and fear without out anyone teaching me or touching me.
+I grew up sensing horror and fear without out anyone teaching me about it or touching me.
 Later, much later, I read that sensitive children will pick up on distant happenings through invisible antennae, through the pores of their souls.
 Mixed into the glorious light of my carefully protected childhood innocence and joys, I sensed sufferings I could not decipher.

 I’ve measureless gratitude and joy for the love of God.
 But at times a heavy weight presses on my heart, for I can identify with those who live in darkness with no experience of Jesus’ forgiving restorative love flowing through their veins.
 I don’t understand how people can endure, love, and keep vulnerable without the Holy Spirit.
 God’s love alone—in my heart and through others— makes His promises of forgiveness, hope, joy and eventual, eternal justice real to me.
 Without Jesus to bridge the gap between us and God, the Bible promises would be dead words.
 I know that Jesus said repeatedly that He died to send the Holy Spirit to earth—and that by faith the blood of Jesus cleanses me from all that would separate me from God’s love.
 Is this the red mess?
 The cleansing fire of God’s bloody sacrificial love upon our messy tragically unredeemed human trees?
 Upon me?
 Upon my own family?
 Is this what I painted?
-It sounds dramatic, but it’s what thoughts emerged from this picture of a red mess.
+It sounds dramatic, but it is what thoughts emerged from considering this picture I describe as a red mess.